-The transition into non-representational contemporary practice offers more freedom, I believe representation often is an easily digestible skill indication of an Artist, but with clear subject comes a limit, a ‘ceiling’ if it were.
-It is the limitation of capturing this ‘likeness’ of a given form, figure, face or object that can minimise the use of colour, texture and mind within a painting.
+Historically a Portrait Artist, I believe representation can often pose as a vehicle to give the viewer an easily digestible skill indication in simpler language, however I still enjoy representation.
+In the re-creation of subject matter often comes a limit, a ‘ceiling’ if it were, the limitation of capturing a ‘likeness’ of a given form, figure, face or object can minimise the use of colour, texture and mind within a painting.

-I work predominately with acrylic to create a feeling, a mood, as the painting ‘takes’ you somewhere, noticing all components of the visual but not being drawn to one singular area, more a discovery of each element singularly as they become exposed in their intended sequence.
+I work predominantly with Acrylic pigment on canvas, using additives to create texture, gloss and build.
+The aim is always to convey a feeling, a mood, as the painting ‘takes’ you somewhere, noticing all components of the visual without drawing the viewer to one singular area, more a discovery of each element as they are revealed in their intended sequence.

-My paintings encapsulate an obsession with line, shape, structure, bold texture, balance and layers of colour that flow together and compliment one another to form a harmonious, seemingly accomplished aesthetic that I can deem ‘finished’.
+My work showcases mark making, often using several tools to compile and complete the composition; Rollers, sponges, foam/bristle brushes, fingers, pallet knives, tape, pastel, cardboard and anything that can make the desired mark.
+Such marks encapsulate an obsession with line, shape, structure, bold texture, balance and colour that work together and compliment one another to form a harmonious, seemingly accomplished aesthetic that I can deem ‘finished’.

 1/2020 Interviewed with Coggles.com